 For those who are more experienced, topics covered can be improving casting technique, choice of cast in windy conditions, single and double hauling, presentation casts, change of direction casts, avoiding drag when river fishing and fishing weighted flies i.e. Czech nymphs and how to fish them.

 I specialise in Spey casting with both single, double handed and switch rods using traditional Spey lines, Scandi and Skagit casts.
 Please contact me for details.

-Spey Casting and Salmon fishing course at Pedwell beat, River Tweed October 2019.
+Spey Casting and Salmon fishing Courses at Pedwell beat and River Tweed 2020.